 Who Do I Go To for the DOT Medical Card?

 The answer is simple: any federally certified medical examiner can issue you a DOT Medical Card.
-These medical professionals have been trained and tested in accordance with Federal Motor Carrier Safety Administration standards, so they are qualified to perform all the necessary tests.
+These medical professionals have been trained and tested by Federal Motor Carrier Safety Administration standards, so they are qualified to perform all the necessary tests.
 To find one near you, simply search online for “FMCSA-certified medical examiners” in your area.
 What is DOT Clearinghouse Enforcement?

 How Long Should It Take To Get the DOT Medical Certificate?